 The header and footer of every page that contains confidential, proprietary, or privileged information must be marked as follows: "Contains Confidential, Proprietary, or Privileged Information Exempt from Public Disclosure."
-In addition, every line and paragraph containing proprietary, privileged, or trade secret information must be clearly marked with double brackets or highlighting.

 J. COMPLIANCE AUDIT REQUIREMENT

 A prime recipient organized as a for-profit entity expending \$750,000 or more of DOE funds in the entity's fiscal year (including funds expended as a Subrecipient) must have an annual compliance audit performed at the completion of its fiscal year.
 For additional information, refer to Subpart F of: (i) 2 C.F.R.
 Part 200, and (ii) 2 C.F.R.
 Part 910.